Hull F.C.

-Hull have won the League Championship six times and Challenge Cup five times.
+Hull have won the League Championship six times and the Challenge Cup five times.

-The clubs traditional home colours are white shirts with black hoops and black shorts.
-The city of Hull is split in two by the River Hull with Hull F.C. representing the West side and cross city rivals Hull Kingston Rovers representing the East side.

 History

-Early years
+Founding

-The club was formed in 1865 by a group of ex-schoolboys from York, most notably Anthony Bradley, who had been at Rugby School.
-The founders used to meet at the Young Men's Fellowship, at St Mary's Church, Lowgate.
-The vicar at that time was the Reverend Scott and his five sons made up the nucleus of the team.
-The club immediately took on members who were plumbers and glaziers.
-Soon another team, Hull White Star, was formed and the two clubs merged.
-Hull Football Club was one of the first clubs in the north of England to join the Rugby Football Union.
+The club was first founded in 1865 by a group of ex-schoolboys from York, most notably Anthony Bradley, who had been at Rugby School.
+They met at the Young Men's Fellowship of St Mary's Church, Lowgate, where Reverend Scott was the vicar and whose five sons made up the nucleus of the team, together with a number of plumber and glazier recruits.
+Another team, Hull White Star, was soon formed, and when the two clubs merged the resulting Hull Football Club, nicknamed both the "All Blacks" and the "Airlie Birds", was one of the first clubs in the north of England to join the Rugby Football Union.